bloopsoup/DANGERdice/README.md

 _Note that because `pyglet` was recently adapted to work with the engine, you'll see worse performance when running the game with `pyglet`.
 The temporary workaround was to largely increase the game's clock rate._

-If you chose to use `pygame`, go to `core/__init__.py` and find the follow import statement.
+If you chose to use `pygame`, go to `core/__init__.py` and find the following import statement.
 ```
-from .pyglet_lib import loaded_static, loaded_sheets, Image, Label, run, SoundPlayer, Spritesheet
+from .pygbag_lib import loaded_static, loaded_sheets, Image, Label, run, SoundPlayer, Spritesheet
 ```
 Then change it to this import statement.
 ```
 from .pygame_lib import loaded_static, loaded_sheets, Image, Label, run, SoundPlayer, Spritesheet
 ```

-Then you can run `DANGERdice.py` to begin your game!
+Then you can run `main.py` to begin your game!

 # Gameplay